-Taxpayers Benefitting: Approximately eight aircraft manufacturers.
+Taxpayers Benefitting: Less than ten aircraft manufacturers.

 5. Certain aircraft

 Description: Sales of and the storage, use or other consumption of, aircraft having a maximum certificated takeoff weight of six thousand pounds or more.
 "Certificated takeoff weight" means the maximum such weight contained in the type certificate or airworthiness certificate.